tcutler96/Automated-Finances/README.md

 # Automated Finances
-A trio of programs to automate my work related financial records.
+A trio of programs to automate work related financial records.